jdcloudcom/en/documentation/Database-and-Cache-Service/RDS/Operation-Guide/Backup/Create-To-Point-In-Time/SQLServer-Create-To-Point-In-Time.md

 SQL Server can built one new instance in the same region according to the backup, and data in the instance can be recovered to the designated moment within last 7 days (default).

+## Best Practices
 When it needs to recover the failed instance, we suggest that one new instance shall be created with the method **Create Based on Backup** or **Create Based on Time Point** with priority, then the row data shall be checked and finally the recovered data shall be confirmed to be correct or not.
-When data verification is passed, use the **Domain Switch** function to switch the domain of original instance to the new instance.
+When data verification is passed, use the [**Domain Switch**](../../Instance/Exchanged-DNS.md) function to switch the domain of original instance to the new instance.

 ## 1. Operation entry
 Log in the backup management page of Instance Details and click **Build According to Backup**